KadekM/orientdb-scala-stream/README.md

 This will start the query on database, and results will be aggregated as database provides them.
 They will be pushed downstream accordingly to reactive-streams specification (based on demand...).
 Cancelling subscription will not stop db from finishing query, but elements will no longer be buffered.

 ### Overflow strategies
 Are almost identical to akka-streams strategies.
 Overflow happens when buffer is full and you receive a message.
 Overflow strategy decides what will happen next.
 You can understand the buffer as FIFO collection.
-Here are illustrations of supported strategies (on left is the oldest element, thus element which is supposed to be emmited on next demand).
+Here are illustrations of supported strategies (on left is the oldest element, thus element which is supposed to be emited on next demand).
 Suppose buffer size is 6:
 - DropHead: drops oldest in buffer    `x ~> [b u f f e r] becomes [u f f e r x]`
 - DropTail: drops youngest in buffer  `x ~> [b u f f e r] becomes [b u f f e x]`
 - DropBuffer: drops current buffer    `x ~> [b u f f e r] becomes [x]`